Nooshu/FractalAI/WEBGL_OPTIMIZATIONS.md

 ### Current Implementation

 - Using **regl** library (WebGL1/WebGL2 abstraction)
-- WebGL2 detection exists but not fully utilized
+- WebGL2 detection exists and UBOs are implemented
-- Fragment shaders use `mediump` precision
+- Fragment shaders use `mediump` precision (some use `highp` for deep zooms)
 - Full-screen quad rendering (4 vertices)
-- Texture-based palette lookup
+- Texture-based palette lookup (cached per color scheme)
 - Basic progressive rendering
 - Frame caching with framebuffers

+### Optimizations Removed (Not Beneficial for Fractal Rendering)

+The following optimizations were considered but removed as they don't provide meaningful benefits for the current fractal rendering approach:

+- **Multiple Render Targets (MRT)**: Not useful for single-pass rendering where iterations are computed and immediately used for coloring
+- **Texture Arrays**: Minimal benefit; current palette caching system is already efficient for small textures (512x1)
+- **Integer Textures**: Not applicable; iterations aren't stored in textures, they're computed on-the-fly with smooth coloring (fractional values)
+- **Compressed Textures**: Overhead not worth it for tiny palette textures (512x1, ~2KB)
+- **Texture Views**: Not needed for single palette per render
+- **Instancing**: Not rendering multiple fractals simultaneously
+- **Buffer Streaming/Subdata**: Buffers are static, not frequently updated
+- **Shader Subroutines**: Each fractal type has its own optimized shader; subroutines add complexity without benefit
+- **FMA Optimization**: Modern GPUs handle FMA automatically; manual optimization unnecessary
+- **GPU-Driven Rendering**: Not applicable for single quad rendering

 ### Performance Bottlenecks Identified

-1. Not leveraging WebGL2-specific features
+1. Not fully leveraging WebGL2-specific features
 2. Limited use of WebGL extensions
 3. Shader precision could be optimized per platform
-4. No instanced rendering for multi-fractal views
-5. Texture filtering could be optimized
+4. Texture storage could be optimized
-6. No compute shader usage (when available)
+5. No compute shader usage (when available)
-7. Limited use of uniform buffer objects
+6. Limited use of uniform buffer objects

 ---